Alternative educational opportunities

 Kansas may allow for students to earn credit for their outside-the-classroom learning.

-Students enrolled in grades 6 through 12.
+Students who are enrolled in grades 6 through 12 are eligible.

-“Sponsoring entity” such as a business, not-for-profit organization, nonprofit organization, trade association, parent of a student, teacher or administrator that partners with a school district to provide an alternative educational opportunity to students.
+Approved sponsoring entities such as a business, not-for-profit organization, nonprofit organization, trade association, parent of a student, teacher or administrator that partners with a school district to provide an alternative educational opportunity to students.